cbatini/training_materials/WTDTP_Genomics_masterclass_Oct2023/imputation_handbook_Nov2023.md

 ```
 You do not need to run this, it is just for your information.
 We are going to treat these data as if they were generated through genotyping.
-The data in in b37.
+The data is in b37.

 -----
 :question: :question: :question: :question: **Questions:**